 Describe the basic study design/approach (e.g., qualitative study using five focus groups of first year students to describe assimilation into the university community; randomized controlled trial of a behavioral change intervention to increase dietary intake of whole grains; pre- post-test evaluation of new pedagogical techniques to improve adult literacy):

 Each participant’s sit-stand desk will be equipped with our custom hardware to track the desk's height over the study period.
-Participants will also be provided with a software to tracks workers’ on-screen activities and to display a notification message every 30 minutes to collect self-reported standing scores, a measure of workers’ willingness to stand for each time interval.
+Participants will also be provided with a software (called “ScreenTracker”) to tracks workers’ on-screen activities and to display a notification message every 30 minutes to collect self-reported standing scores, a measure of workers’ willingness to stand for each time interval.
 During the whole user study, participants will be asked to use their computers and sit-stand desks with our devices installed to do their normal daily work as usual.
 After the study, we will gather data collection, such as desk height, the front-most application, and its metadata (e.g., application name, file path, url, etc.).
 Additionally, a semi-structured interview will be used to understand daily work routines and work contexts, and to determine how to adapt this information to an engaging, personalized sit-stand intervention system.
-The process of interview will be recorded using remote conferece call software (Zoom)
+The process of interview will be recorded using remote conference call software (Zoom).

+ScreenTracker is a homegrown program designed and developed by EchoLab specifically for this research.
+Virginia Tech IT Security has not reviewed it.

+For ScreenTracker, it mainly collects metadata about participants’ ongoing activities on computer screens, for example, URLs and website titles for browsers, file names and local paths for documents.
+In addition, it collects users’ responses to notifications whether they would like to switch physical status between sitting and standing.
+Currently, metadata is only available for several common seen applications under users’ permissions.
+This data collection happens automatically once users run ScreenTracker.
+Besides, all data is saved locally on participants’ computers and PI can only retrieve collected data after the completion of the three-week study.

+All collected data will be saved on participants’ computers locally.
+No cloud services nor online methods will be used.
+Theatrically, each participant is the only person who can access to their collected data during the study.

+It is not a continues transferring.
+Data will be collected after three-week’s user study.
+PIs will gather collected data at Usability room at MCB.

+There is no installation process needed.
+We will send participants an executable application which is ScreenTracker.
+Users can launch and run this application by double clicking it.
+After the completion of the study, we will collect data from participants’ computers and delete ScreenTracker along with generated data permanently.
+Uninstalling the application is not difficult by dragging the application directly to the Trash bin on computers.

+For these privacy and security concerns, we mention the requirement of recording screen in both recruitment and consent form documents.
+Hence, we only recruit individuals who allow us to record their screens.
+And if participants feel uncomfortable or unsecure about this process, they can quit the study at anytime without any penalty.

 Describe corresponding data analysis plan/approach (e.g., content analysis of focus group transcripts; descriptive analysis followed by linear regression modeling; nonparametric analysis of pre- and post-test measures):